 Number 26: Royal Road to Card Magic by Frederick Beaue

 This book also just happens to be an older one, but it has definitely stood the test of time in terms of its usefulness and practical knowledge that it offers to amateurs.

 The book contains 76 different card tricks overall, with each chapter focusing on a different sleight of hand technique that is then applied to a few of these tricks.

 The author, Jean Hugard, happens to be the same man that wrote Expert Card Technique, and was a professional Australian magician who was one of the first to perform the ‘Bullet Catch’ using modern guns.
 He really knows his stuff, and this is evident in Royal Road, where he covers all the important sleights and tricks that a beginner magician should know in an informative yet entertaining way!

-Number 3: 13 Steps to Mentalism
+Number 27: 13 Steps to Mentalism by Corinda

 This book is for those of you that perhaps are more partial to mind reading or clairvoyance than you are to card magic.
 Often regarded as ‘the Bible of mentalism’, 13 Steps is the best book on the market for amateur mind readers.

 Originally published as 13 individual booklets on different topics of mentalism, they were eventually combined to form this book.
 The techniques included range from ESP to telepathy, covering the secrets that magicians like Derren Brown still use today!